Frequently Asked Questions

 Q. Why are AFT staff at the local or national level prohibited from applying?

-A. To ensure the integrity of the competition, AFT staff at any level are ineligible to apply.
+A. To ensure the integrity of the competition, AFT staff at any level, and their family members, are ineligible to apply.

 Q. When will an applicant know the results?

-A. All applicants will be notified before June 30 of the results, so we would appreciate no calls before this date.
+A. All applicants will be notified before June 30 of the results.